lucasbento/reminders-cli/README.md

     Command-line utility to handle reminders on Mac OSX.

     Options:
       --list      List all reminders that are not completed.
       --add       Create a new reminder.
+      --complete  Complete a reminder.
 ```

 ### List